jaqobb/namemc/README.md

 nameMC.getServerService().getServer(String ip, boolean recache, BiConsumer<Server, Exception> callback);
 ```
 Ip is the ip of the server you want to lookup (case insensitive).
-Recache defines if the server should be forced to be recached even if there is already a cached server with the given ip and if the cache time was smaller than store time.
+Re-cache defines if the server should be forced to be re-cached even if there is already a cached server with the given ip and if the cache time was smaller than the store time.
-Callback returns you a server filled with all information that could possibly be get about the server (ip of this server, all unique ids that have liked this server and the time this server was cached at) and exception which is null if the error didn't occur when trying to lookup the server.
+Callback returns you a server filled with all information that could possibly be get about the server (ip of this server, all unique ids that have liked this server and so on) and exception which is null if the error didn't occur when trying to lookup the server.

 When you have your server ready, you can access some nice methods:
 ```java